hzyu17/technicals/README.md

-# This is a memo for the technical issues encountered daily.
+# This is a note for some technical issues encountered.

 ## vim
 [A vim cheat sheet](https://vimsheet.com/)